laurapacis/100-days-of-code/log.md

 **Thoughts:**: Today I was very busy writing cover letters..
 I need more time to code!

 **Link to work**: Nothing to link

+### Day 23: March 29, 2021

+**Today's Progress**: Practice with faker.js to seed data, ReactNative tutorial for beginners

+**Thoughts:**: I literally need more hours in the day!
+I am starting to doubt if it is a good idea to learn TypeScript and ReactNative at the same time for the final project..

+**Link to work**: Nothing to link